SS Polar Chief: Career

-Montcalm in peacetime
+Montcalm

+Peacetime

 At the start of her career, Montcalm was managed by the African Steamship Company's parent company Elder, Dempster & Co.
 On 3 September 1897 she started her maiden voyage from Avonmouth to Montreal.
 On 13 November 1898 she was chartered to the Atlantic Transport Line.
 Between then and January 1900 Montcalm made eleven trans-Atlantic voyages between New York and either London or Gravesend.

 On 5 April 1900 she sailed from Liverpool for Cape Town as a transport ship for the Second Boer War.
 Montcalm then made six return voyages between Cape Town and New Orleans, carrying horses or mules.
 In September 1900 The Daily Telegraph reported that she sustained a mutiny.
 Her English stokers had refused to work with several Danes who had been signed on to the ship, and US muleteers caring for her cargo of 1,400 mules objected to the quality of food aboard.